New Medicare Cards Are Coming

 Medicare will mail new Medicare cards beginning April 2018.
 (Wisconsin residents are scheduled to received new cards in July 2018.)
 Your new card will have a new Medicare number that’s unique to you, instead of your Social Security Number.
 This will help to protect your identity.
-See an example of the new Medicare card.

 Things to know about your new Medicare card: